jlap11/gestabiz/src/docs/implementation-summary.md

 ## Ready for Production! ✅

-AppointmentPro is now a complete, production-ready micro-SaaS with:
+Bookio is now a complete, production-ready micro-SaaS with:
 - ✅ Full-stack implementation across web, mobile, and browser extension
 - ✅ Complete database schema with security policies
 - ✅ Automated notification system